mrinnnmoy/DigiVault/README.md

-# DigiVault: A decentralized file storage and sharing solution.
+# Stackup: A decentralized file storage and sharing solution.

 ## Tech Stack: